Skip to content

 The status list is itself a Verifiable Credential (a signed JWT containing the gzipped bitstring), published at a well-known URL.
 Verifiers fetch and cache it to check revocation status without contacting the issuer for each verification.

-IDToken uses a did:web Decentralized Identifier as the VC issuer:
+IDToken Seal uses a did:web Decentralized Identifier as the VC issuer:

 The DID resolves to a DID document published at /.well-known/did.json, which contains the same ECDSA P-256 public key already exposed at /.well-known/jwks.json.
 This means: